eduardoschlichting/week_8_class_build/README.md

 # Ok but what is this game?

 I have built this Rock, Paper and Scissors game following the class builds from MMED-1054.
-The key objetive =here was to learn the basics of python and its features.
+The key objetive here was to learn the basics of python and its features.

+It is a simple game where the objective is to defeat the opponent by choosing the right weapons.

+The player who runs out of lifes, lose.
+Simple as that.

 # Project Roadmap